1) Plantwide Inventory Control for Sustainable Process Operation

 (ii) The controller algorithm and tuning of each of the SISO inventory controllers.

 The TPM choice (item (i) above) dictates an outwardly radiating material balance control structure that propagates flow transients away from the TPM.
 The severity of the flow transients thus typically increases as one moves further away from the TPM.
 The location of the TPM relative to the active constraint PVs then affects the variability in the active constraint PVs.
-The control algorithm and tuning of each of the SISO inventory controllers (item (ii) above) determines the severity of the propagated flow transients for a given flow disturbance.
-Typically, the loosest possible level control without violating the high/low level alarm limits is desired for all the surge inventories such as the reflux drum or bottom sump level in a column.
+The control algorithm and tuning of each of the SISO inventory controllers (item (ii) above) determine the severity of the propagated flow transients for a given flow disturbance.
+Typically, the loosest possible level control without violating the high/low level alarm limits is desired for all the surge inventories, such as the reflux drum or bottom sump level in a column.
 This maximizes flow filtering and is referred to as averaging level control (ALC).